jaketae/jaketae.github.io/_posts/2019-11-13-pagerank-and-markov.md

 <figure>
 	<img src="/assets/images/graph.png">
-	<figcaption>Representation of a miniature world wide web</figcaption>
+	<figcaption>Figure 1: Representation of a miniature world wide web</figcaption>
 </figure>

 How is this a model of the Internet?
 Well, as simple as it seems, the network graph contains all the pertinent information necessary for our preliminary analysis: namely, hyperlinks going from one page to another.
 Let's take node D as an example.
 The pointed edges indicate that page E contains a link to page D, and that page D contains another link that redirects the user to page A. Interpreted in this fashion, the graph indicates which pages have a lot of incoming and outgoing reference links.